 Shasta Land Trust

-Shasta Land Trust has protected over 20,000 acres of valuable ranch land in Shasta County with permanent conservation easements.
-Through careful and conscientious conservation planning, Shasta Land Trust has been targeted in our project selection, resulting in strong connectivity of protected lands.
+Shasta Land Trust has protected over 22,000 acres of valuable ranch land and wildlife habitat in Shasta County with permanent conservation easements and has assisted its conservation partners with 2,000 additional acres of recreation and open space.

-Shasta Land Trust is supported by generous community members and outside supporters.
-Donations from members directly supports locally-led and locally-based conservation in our area.
-For more information on becoming a member of Shasta Land Trust, see www.shastalandtrust.org.
+Shasta Land Trust is supported by generous landowners, donors, and volunteers.
+Donations from supporters directly support locally-led and locally-based conservation in the region.
+For more information on ways to give, including monthly giving options, please visit www.shastalandtrust.org.

 Ticket proceeds from Shasta Land Trust's Wildways series of events also directly support on-the-ground conservation.